 She had practiced transcendental meditation for some time and I am confident that in the future she will buy Bhagavad-Gita As It Is.

 Lately I have also been meeting people who somehow or other had some connection with the Hare Krishna movement and who generally greet me with “Haribol”.
-First there was a lady whose ex husband used to have a close affiliation with an ISKCON temple.
+First there was a lady, whose ex-husband used to have a close affiliation with an ISKCON temple.
 Then a brightly smiling guy in Hastings Street, Noosa, spontaneously greeted me with “Haribol”.
-He used to frequent the Henley St. Adelaide temple.
+He used to frequent the Henley St. Adelaide ISKCON temple.

-Finally I met Tallula, an enthusiastic and generous young lady who loves Hare Krishna and prasadam.
+Finally I met Tallula, an enthusiastic and generous young lady, who loves Hare Krishna and prasadam.
 Of all preparations she likes kofta balls most.
-She purchased Quick Vegetarian Dishes by Kurma Prabhu where in the section “Savouries and finger foods”, the recipe “Kofta in tomato sauce” can be found on page 132 and accepted her complimentary copy of “Krishna, the Reservoir of Pleasure” by Srila Prabhupada.
+She purchased Quick Vegetarian Dishes by Kurma Prabhu, where in the section “Savouries and finger foods”, the recipe “Kofta in tomato sauce” can be found on page 132.
+She accepted her complimentary copy of “Krishna, the Reservoir of Pleasure” by Srila Prabhupada, as well.
 Jai Sri Krishna!